Personalised business insurance

 The pandemic has impacted small businesses disproportionately.
 Many are having to count the pennies to survive on a day-to-day basis.
 It does not help, therefore, that so many are having the wool pulled over their eyes by service providers that are automatically renewing annual subscriptions without explicitly communicating that they are about to do so.
 They are losing much needed cash, and this is not a sustainable way of doing business.

 For the new normal, we should be empowering small businesses to thrive by being flexible enough to work on their terms; not forcing them into contracts that don’t suit them.
-The future is monthly, customised and on-demand subscriptions that small businesses can amend whenever the need arises.

 The respondents to the survey were 500 small business owners/financiers (1 - 10 employees) across the UK.
 The survey was conducted by Attest on behalf of Superscript in April 2021.